About Pressure Printing

 Since 2006 Eric Portis has assisted PPI with his many talents—printing, writing, and photographing just to name a few—and is the creator of our new website.
 A thinker and an artist, Eric has been indispensable in helping PPI evolve into the place it is today.
 A fine artist in his own right, Eric creates photographs, drawing, prints, and animated pieces of art.

-Another key person in the development of PPI is the talented and beautiful Gretchen Schaefer.
-For many years, Gretchen has been PPI’s sole intaglio printmaker.
-When PPI creates the very finest of etchings, Gretchen is our go-to.
-She is pursuing her dream of becoming a full-time fine artist.
+Another key person in the development of PPI is the talented Gretchen Schaefer.
+For many years, Gretchen was PPI’s sole intaglio printmaker.
+She now pursues her dream of becoming a full-time fine artist.
 Shown in many galleries, Gretchen’s work can be viewed on her website.